Nosto/shopify-hydrogen/README.md

 - Pass your Nosto merchant ID via the `account` prop.
 - Imports the Nosto client script into the window environment.
 This is used to controll all of Nosto functionality.
 - Remix separates the App and ErrorBoundary within the root.
 Make sure to add <NostoProvider/> to both for also enabling Nosto on 404 pages.
+- The `currentVariation` prop is automatically detected and managed within the NostoProvider component.
+However, if you prefer to set it manually, you can simply pass the prop directly yourself.

 ```jsx
 // app/root.jsx